whryan/qualtrics_backup/README.md

 This code uses the package `qualtRics` for downloading the data, and then uses `httr` for downloading the .qsf files, since that functionality wasn't in `qualtRics`.
 I wrote it pretty quickly, and it could definitely be improved on a lot of fronts (e.g. right now there is no code which accounts for a failure to download a .qsf file initially), but it works well enough that I figured it might be useful for someone else.

+There are two versions of the script: `qualtrics_backup.R`, which I would recommend using first, and `qualtrics_backup_compatibiltity_version.R`, which you can use if you are having issues with your versions of packages not lining up with the ones used to write this code.
+They are identical, except that the compatibilty_version script loads the libraries differently using the [`groundhog`](https://groundhogr.com/) package.

 ## 1. Get your Datacenter ID and API key for Qualtrics
 Go to user settings: